Tai Tzu-ying: 2020–2021: Third All England title and BWF Female Player of the Year

+2022: World Championship bronze, 3rd Indonesia Open, and 4th Taipei Open title

+In May's Thailand Open, Tai advanced to the finals against Chen Yufei, repeating the 2020 Tokyo Olympic women's singles match-up.
+In the end, she defeated Chen to avenge her loss at the 2020 Olympics.
+She met Chen again in the semi-finals of the Indonesia Open.
+Tai's superb coordination won her in the decider.
+In the finals, she defeated another Chinese player, Wang Zhiyi, and she successfully claimed her third Indonesia Open title.
+She won her fourth Taipei Open title with a straight game win over Saena Kawakami in the finals.

+In August, at the BWF World Championships that were held in Tokyo, Japan, Tai defeated Slovakian and Vietnamese players and advanced to the quarter-finals, where she defeated Busanan Ongbamrungphan.
+However, in the semi-finals, she met Chen again, but due to many mistakes in the last game, she lost and claimed the bronze medal.
+Tai qualified to compete at the World Tour Finals that were held in Bangkok, Thailand.
+She advanced to the semi-finals with a record of 2 wins and 1 loss in the group stage and then met He Bingjiao in the semi-finals and avenged her defeat in the group stage.
+In the finals, she lost to Akane Yamaguchi, who was in great form at the time and had won the World Championships for two consecutive years, and finished second.

+2025: Retirement

+Tai announced her retirement on 7 November 2025.
+Due to previous injuries leading to her desire to not let people see her in a vulnerable state, she used social media to make her retirement announcement, adding in English, "I hope the spirit of TTY stays with you always".

 Playing style

 Tai plays an offensive game, with many calling her style unpredictable and often spontaneous.
 She is a very adventurous player with a disguised nature of shots, seemingly able to hit the shuttle from just about anywhere with a great range of shots and angles.
 Also remarkable is her very relaxed hitting action.

 She has a strong backhand and good net-play, while her biggest fault is being inconsistent at times.
 Tai also has strong stamina and is very athletic.

 Tai herself said that she does not follow a certain play or style, and focuses on herself rather than her opponent or any strategies.
 Tai has clocked fast smashes, with one of the fastest recorded being 360 km/h at the 2016 All England Open quarter-finals, despite her preference of playing slowly to set up shots.

 Tai's prodigious talent and deceptive shot-making has earned compliments of many, including BWF commentator Gillian Clark, who often compliments her talented shot-making and has said that Tai is one of the best players to watch in women's singles.